ahvonenj/gistr/README.md

 If importing from a gist, --id parameter is expected and needs to be an id of the gist that has the storage file.

+### Purge / delete local database

+`gist purge-db`

+Deletes the local database file and performs a runtime unlink of the database-file.
+Basically factory resets the program.

 ## Aliases

 ```